 “The installation of electric vehicle charging stations is an excellent example of key initiatives underway to meet the City’s commitment to our climate action goals,” said Eric Johnston, Public Works Director.
 “We need a future with cleaner transportation options.
 This grant allows us to extend more opportunities to the community to help reach our collective goals.”

-Work to install EV charging stations will launch officially in early 2021.
-The first chargers could be installed as early as July 2021, with work completed in or around October 2023.
+Planning for the installation of EV charging stations will begin in early 2021.
+The first chargers could be installed as early spring 2022, with work completed in or around October 2023.

 Wind farm produces on City’s behalf

 The new Skookumchuck wind farm near Centralia is producing renewable energy on behalf of the City of Bellingham and many other partners through PSE’s “Green Direct” program.
 The City’s contract is for 20 years with the goal of purchasing enough renewable electricity generation to power most City-owned buildings.
 This new energy project can produce up to 137 megawatts (MW) of wind energy—equivalent to powering 30,000 homes.
 The City’s contract with PSE will provide renewable energy to power City-owned buildings.
 The City is now investigating the potential of procuring renewable electricity generation for the entire community.

 The City is partnering with PSE on their Community Solar Program and was selected as a host site for a new solar array on the Water Treatment Plant in Whatcom Falls Park.
 This program will allow customers who are unable to install solar on their own apartments or homes to share in the costs and benefits of new solar capacity.
 The new solar array, installed and operated by PSE, will be a significant addition to the existing City-owned array on the Water Treatment Plant roof adding approximately 1,200 panels.
 This program will likely be available to the community in 2021.